devdacian/solidity-fuzzing-comparison/README.md

 # Solidity Fuzzing Challenge: Foundry vs Echidna vs Medusa #

 A comparison of solidity fuzzing tools [Foundry](https://book.getfoundry.sh/), [Echidna](https://secure-contracts.com/program-analysis/echidna/index.html) & [Medusa](https://github.com/crytic/medusa).
-This challenge set is not intended to be an academically rigorous benchmark but rather to present the experiences of an auditor "in the trenches"; the goal is finding the best performance "out of the box" with as little guidance & tweaking as possible.
+This challenge set is not intended to be an academically rigorous benchmark but rather to present the experiences of an auditor "in the trenches"; the primary goal is finding the best performance "out of the box" with as little guidance & tweaking as possible.

+Many of the challenges are simplified versions of audit findings from my private audits at Cyfrin.
+These findings could have been found by the protocol developers themselves prior to an external audit if the protocol had written the correct fuzz testing invariants.
+Hence a secondary goal of this repo is to show developers how to write better fuzz testing invariants to improve their protocol security prior to engaging external auditors.

 ## Setup ##